 Example: Humulin N.

-Like with intermediate-acting insulins, it is used like basal insulins and is slowly absorbed, having a minimum peak effect.
+Like intermediate-acting insulins, they are used like basal insulins and slowly absorbed, having a minimum peak effect.
 Its effect is more stable during most part of the day.

 |Start||1 – 2 hours|